 Symptoms Suggestive of ACS

 Acute coronary syndrome involves a sudden obstruction of blood flow to the heart.
-The condition may result in unstable angina (chest pain that occurs when a person is at rest, as opposed to chest pain with exertion); if severe enough, it can lead to myocardial infarction.
+The condition may result in unstable angina; if severe enough, it can lead to myocardial infarction.
+Learn more about the symptoms of ACS.